-(1) The State Government may, notwithstanding anything contained in this Act, at any time, order a neglected or delinquent child to be discharged from the Childrens Home or Special School, either absolutely or on such conditions as he may think fit to impose.

-(2) The State Government may, notwithstanding anything contained in this Act, order -
+(1) The State Government may, notwithstanding anything contained in this Act, at any time, order a neglected or delinquent child to be discharged from the childrens home or special school, either absolutely on or such conditions as it may think fit to impose.
+(2) The State Government may, notwithstanding anything contained in this Act, order-

-(a) A neglected child to be transferred from one Childrens Home to another;
+(a) a neglected child to be transferred from one childrens home to another;

-(b) A delinquent child to be transferred from one Special School to another or from a Special School to a Borstal School where such school exists or from a Special School to a Childrens Home;
+(b) a delinquent child to be transferred from a special school to another or from a special school to a borstal school where such school exists or from a special school to a childrens home;

-(c) A Child who has been released on licence which has been revoked or forfeited, to be sent to the Special School or Childrens Home from which he was released or to any other Childrens Home or Special School or Borstal School:

-Provided that the total period of the stay of the child in a Childrens Home or a Special School shall not be increased by such transfer.
+(c) a child who has been released on license which has been revoked or forfeited, to be sent to the special school or childrens home from which he was released or to any other childrens home or special school or borstal school: Provided that the total period of the stay of the child in a childrens home or a special school shall not be increased by such transfer.